-, 10 January, 2021 / 1:00 PM
+Lilongwe, 10 January, 2021 / 1:00 pm (ACI Africa).

 Catholic Bishops in the Southern African nations of Malawi and Zambia have, in separate statements, expressed concerns about the upsurge in the reported COVID-19 cases in their respective countries.

 In their respective statements Thursday, January 7 and Friday, January 8, the Bishops call on the people of God in the two neighboring countries to exercise vigilance and observe COVID-19 measures previously issued by various stakeholders in the country.